marisudris/Design-Patterns-In-PHP/Factory Method/README.md

   Method_ patttern helps to decouple this logic from concrete product class implementations. _Concrete Creators_ can decide on those and use the logic on them.
-Clients can then communicate to these creators through the more abstract _Creator_ interface without knowing anything about these _Concrete Products_.
+Clients can then communicate to these creators through the more abstract _Creator_ and _Product_ interfaces without knowing anything about these _Concrete Products_.
 - **ConcreteCreatorA**, **ConcreteCreatorB**: implements/overrides the base
-  factory method to return a _Concrete Product_ instance.
+  factory method to return an instance of a _Concrete Product_.
 - **Product**: declares the interface common to all products created by the _Creator_ and its subclasses.
 - **ConcreteProductA**, **ConcreteProductB**: implements the _Product_